Mika-Lahtinen/nervana/README.md

 ## Prerequisite

 - Neovim version: 0.5 and newer.
+Caution: If you want to use Nvim-orgmode, please make sure your neovim version >= 0.8 .
 - `Node.js` is installed (Only if you choose Coc.nvim as your LSP client).

 ## How to use it